When you create a new video, the default aspect ratio will be 16:9.

 If the original dimensions of the videos and/or images you've added don't match the one you've chosen for the project, you will see black bars on the sides of the frame, as shown in the below example.
 This is a letterboxing effect to preserve the full frame of the original video.
 To remove it with cropping, see the next step.

 NOTE: if you don't want to crop the clip, you can also use a blur fill effect to replace these black bars with a blurred extension of the video - see adding filters.

 Step 4.
 If you want to remove the black bars, resize the video clip or make sure to choose the appropriate aspect ratio of the video clip.

 To resize a clip so that the video and/or image is cropped to fill the frame:

 There is currently no way to set all of your clips to 'Crop to Fill' at the same time, so you have to set each individually.
-However, we're always working to improve the editor and plan to make this easier in future.
+However, we're always working to improve the editor and plan to make this easier in the future.

-Once you've set your clips to 'Crop to Fill' they will automatically fill the frame, even if you change the aspect ratios again in future.
+Once you've set your clips to 'Crop to Fill' they will automatically fill the frame, even if you change the aspect ratios again in the future.

 Try it out

 Ready to get started?
-Head straight to Create to try it out for yourself:
+Head straight to Clipchamp to try it out for yourself: